-'The Fall' Is The Feminist Show You Weren't Watching In 2016
+'The Fall' Is 2016's Most Underrated Feminist Show

 As the TV landscape becomes increasingly saturated, it gives way to a number of feminist shows that likely wouldn't have made it to the small screen several years ago.
 From comedies like Inside Amy Schumer that actively spotlight sexism to dramas like Orange is the New Black that pass the Bechdel Test with flying colors, we have plenty of options — and that's something to celebrate.
 But, inevitably, a few gems have been overlooked in the process, especially The Fall, a feminist TV show that didn't get nearly enough viewers or attention in 2016.